Ilijas Pašić: Club

-He started playing football at Romania, but at the age of 18 he made a move to FK Željezničar.
-He played more than 250 games for the club as a left winger (174 of them were official games) and he scored almost 200 goals (104 in official matches).
+He started playing football at FK Romanija at Pale, a small club based on the outskirts of Sarajevo.
+At the age of 18 he made a move to the city's giants Željezničar.
+He played more than 250 games for the club as a left winger (including 174 across all competitions) and scored almost 200 goals (104 in competitive matches).
 That makes him one of the best goalscorers in history of the club.

-He made a move to Dinamo Zagreb in 1959 for which he played 95 games, scoring 31 goals in period of three seasons.
-However, injury stopped his career to rise even more.
+He made a move to Dinamo Zagreb in 1959 for whom he played 95 games, scoring 31 goals over a period of three seasons, until 1962.
+However, his career was hampered by a serious injury.
 He later played in Austria and Switzerland.

 International

-In 1954. he made a debut for Yugoslav national team.
-That made him first player from FK Željezničar to do so.
-In total, he collected 8 caps.
-He also scored one goal (it was on his debut).
-He was a part of 1958 FIFA World Cup Yugoslav squad.
+In 1954 he made his debut for the Yugoslavia national team, as the first ever Željezničar player earn a full international cap.
+He had a total of eight appearances for the national team, and scored one goal, on his debut.
+He was a part of the Yugoslavia squad at the 1958 FIFA World Cup in Sweden.

 He was also a member of Under-21 national team and B national team (18 games, 12 goals).
 His final international was a December 1959 friendly match against West Germany.